What Are Carrier Oils?

 The most important boxes to check are that of the oils viscosity and absorption rate.
 These two factors affect the new products overall look and feel when compared to the original.

 Once you have compiled a list that meet the viscosity and absorption criteria, you can narrow down your options by considers things like the attributes, odor, color, and cost of the carrier in comparison to the original formula.

 Do you have a carrier you need a substitution for?
 Check out our Carrier Oils Chart for great information on color, odor, viscosity, absorption rate, attributes, and of course, substitution options!
-You can also check out our new and improved scenting guide for essential oils here.

 Do you have a favorite carrier oil?
 Mine is cold-pressed, unrefined plum oil because it has a deliciously unique aroma while offering supreme hydration.